Campus Improvement Plan

 Problem Statements Identifying Staff Recruitment and Retention Needs

-Problem Statement 1: Valley Oaks Elementary is experiencing more teacher turn over than is typical for the school.
-Root Cause: The growing demands of teaching, teachers reaching retirement age, teachers leaving the field of teaching for another profession, and a feeling of little support both emotionally and financially.
+Root Cause: The growing demands of teaching school, teachers reaching retirement age, finding employment outside of education, and a feeling of little support both emotionally and financially.

-Problem Statement 2: Providing teachers with substitutes for planning and collaboration has been challenging due to funding.
 Root Cause: With reduced campus budgets, the campus has limited funds to provide teachers with extra supports during the instructional day for planning and collaboration.

 Family and Community Engagement